 The need for these visits are indeed necessary as the immune system of the newly growing infant/child is incomplete.
 The doctors can check for signs and symptoms and these visits prove quite useful towards preventative care.
 As we move from the infant/child age, our medical care moves towards a more reactive care.
 I don’t want this to sound that use of medication is not preventative, although there is a shift developing towards preventative measures.
 Wellness programs are being developed, nutritional awareness and so on are popular.

 Therefore, it stands to reason that preventative measures should be taken when we talk about protecting oneself or family when outdoors.
 Lyme disease is on the rise and there are proven proactive measures one can take to protect oneself and their family.
-Mosquito Squad of Franklin & Framingham has the ability to kill adult ticks with our proven spray program which is complemented by a tick tube program that will aid in the decreasing the next generation of ticks.
+Mosquito Squad of Franklin & Framingham has the ability to kill adult ticks with our proven treatment program which is complemented by a tick tube program that will aid in the decreasing the next generation of ticks.

 You do need to be reactive if you do have some symptoms and suspect that you may have Lyme Disease.
 I recently asked my doctor about this.
 He is a Northshore Primary Care Physician knowledgeable on the subject.
 Here’s what he said.